SATs or autism won't shape my son's life

 But it's not all bad in his world.
-Having SATs meant getting a free breakfast at school, so that was a transactional win.
+Having SATs meant getting

 The SATs were looming for months, years, but I deliberately kept our family approach to them so light-touch that a Butterscotch Angel Delight could survive the conversations on the topic at our dinner table.
 You might assume that's because anything approaching pressure would send my boy into a tailspin, and that is partly it.

-But there are a number of other things going on in my machiavellian school business manager mind and they are bending the line graphs of my parenting plotter all over the place:
+But there are a number of other things going on in my Machiavellian school business manager mind and they are bending the line graphs of my parenting plotter all over the place: